datacamp/Case-Study-Data-Driven-Decision-Making-with-SQL-/slides/chapter_1_dfa96b92ebbafae7cbc930ac36eff790.md

 `@script`
 Recall from the previous slides that Sale table is consisted of text and numeric data type.

-SQL requires single quotes around text values  while this may differ in other database platforms e.g use of double quotes instead.
+SQL requires single quotes around text values  while this may differ in other database platforms such as use of double quotes instead.
 However, numeric fields should not be enclosed in quotes

 We will learn more about these two data types in later chapters.